IVF Clinics Perth & Western Australia 2026: Costs & Clinic Comparison

 - PHI with IVF cover — 12-month waiting period but saves $1,000-3,000 per cycle

 - Compare all Perth clinics — Get written quotes from at least 2-3 clinics.
-The $2,000+ difference between cheapest and most expensive adds up over multiple cycles
+The $2,000+ difference between lower-cost and most expensive adds up over multiple cycles

 - Coordinate remote monitoring — If you are regional, discuss remote monitoring with your Perth clinic to reduce travel